Google Ads Management Pricing: What It Really Costs in 2026

 Beyond Setup: Recurring Management Fees

 Beyond the initial setup, it’s important to be aware of potential additional Google Ads management fees that can arise—especially when comparing PPC management pricing across agencies.
-These fees might stem from increased ad spend, a higher volume of campaigns, or the inclusion of more specialized services like advanced analytics reporting, A/B testing beyond basic parameters, or dedicated account strategist time.
+These fees might stem from increased ad spend, a higher volume of campaigns, or the inclusion of more specialized services like advanced analytics reporting via Looker Studio, A/B testing beyond basic parameters, or dedicated account strategist time.
 Some agencies may also charge extra for integrating with other marketing platforms or for expedited support.
 Understanding these potential incremental costs upfront ensures there are no surprises and that your budget aligns with the full scope of services you require for sustained campaign performance.

 1. Flat Monthly Fees